Jack Kevorkian: Trials, conviction, and imprisonment

 Kevorkian was tried four times for assisting suicides between May 1994 and June 1997.
 With the assistance of Fieger, Kevorkian was acquitted three times.
 The fourth trial ended in a mistrial.
 The trials helped Kevorkian gain public support for his cause.
 After Oakland County prosecutor Richard Thompson lost a primary election to a Republican challenger, Thompson attributed the loss in part to the declining public support for the prosecution of Kevorkian and its associated legal expenses.

 In the November 22, 1998, broadcast of CBS News' 60 Minutes, Kevorkian allowed the airing of a videotape he made on September 17, 1998, which depicted the voluntary euthanasia of Thomas Youk, 52, who was in the final stages of Lou Gehrig's disease.
 After Youk provided his fully informed consent (a sometimes complex legal determination made in this case by editorial consensus) on September 17, 1998, Kevorkian himself administered Thomas Youk a lethal injection.
 This was highly significant, as all of his earlier clients had reportedly completed the process themselves.
 During the videotape, Kevorkian dared the authorities to try to convict him or stop him from carrying out mercy killings.
 Youk's family described the lethal injection as humane, not murder.

-On November 25, 1998, Kevorkian was charged with second-degree murder and the delivery of a controlled substance (administering the lethal injection to Thomas Youk).
+On November 25, 1998, Kevorkian was charged with first-degree murder and the delivery of a controlled substance (administering the lethal injection to Thomas Youk).
 Because Kevorkian's license to practice medicine had been revoked eight years previously, he was not legally allowed to possess the controlled substance.

 On March 26, 1999, a jury began deliberations in the first-degree murder trial of Kevorkian.
 He had discharged his attorneys and proceeded through the trial representing himself, a decision he later regretted.
 The judge ordered a criminal defense attorney to remain available at trial as standby counsel for information and advice.
 Inexperienced in law but persisting in his efforts to represent himself, Kevorkian encountered great difficulty in presenting his evidence and arguments.
 He was not able to call any witnesses to the stand as the judge did not deem the testimony of any of his witnesses relevant.